Our Response to COVID-19

 In both public spaces and patient rooms, surfaces are thoroughly treated with hospital-grade disinfectants and are sanitized multiple times per day.

 Unvaccinated staff are tested at least weekly for COVID.
-Per State and Local guidance we are not testing fully vaccinated staff at this time unless they are showing signs and symptoms of COVID19.
+Per State and Local guidance staff are required to be fully vaccinated and boosted unless they qualify for an exemption.

 Residents that are symptomatic, exposed to COVID19, or are suspected are immediately tested for COVID19.